Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/ORM/TEC_005_Rev_C_Standard_Orders.md

 ## DG1 – Diagnosis Segment

 The diagnosis segment contains patient diagnosis information.
 The DG1 segment is optional and can be repeated.

-IRIS supports ICD-10 codes.
+Providing the starting ICD-10 diagnosis establishes the ICD-10 code class for returned codes when pathology is found.
+See [ICD-10 Results](/integration/ICD10CMResults) for details.

  Please note that required fields will be notated in red and special notes will be in blue.

 ### Sample DG1 segments: